kaeshay/backpackChat/REFERENCES.md

-a messaging app that asks strangers to deliver messages between friends - http://somebodyapp.com/ https://www.youtube.com/watch?v=iz13HMsvb6o
+a messaging app that asks strangers to deliver messages between friends - http://somebodyapp.com/

+https://www.youtube.com/watch?v=iz13HMsvb6o
 - how to force people to interact with each other
 - mediating communication through strangers amongst a distant friend group
 - e.g. Alex could find someone at RISD to deliver message to me

 # Lauren McCarthy
--
-http://lauren-mccarthy.com/
+an artist who examines how issues of surveillance, automation, and network culture affect our social relationships - http://lauren-mccarthy.com/

 http://www.crowdpilot.me/
 - in similar fashion to somebodyapp, what does it mean to bring your distant friend with you on social situations